jessimaye/mmi_coherence_multiwoz/README.md

 The zip-file "Annotation_Coherence" containts the newly annotated MultiWOZ dialogues, including the id of the dialogue, thex text, a coherence score, an explanation for the score and the assistance functions, performed by the wizard.
 The annotation is available as a csv-, txt- and json-file.

+The zip-file "Annotation_Acts" contains the coherence annotation based on the acts of speeches, icluding the id of the dialogue, the acts of speeches and a value for the coherence (0 for incoherent, 1 for coherent).
+The annotation is available as a csv-file.

 ## Data Processing
 This folder contains the "regex-extraction" jupyter notebook for extracting the desired data from the LLM-output with regular expressions.
 The results are saved as dataframes.